UAE drivers recall 'close calls' with jaywalkers on highways as hefty new traffic fines announced

-Those crossing in undesignated areas on roads with a 80kmph speed limit or higher will be punished with not less than Dh10,000 fine and imprisonment for a period of not less than 3 months
+Those crossing in undesignated areas will be punished with not less than Dh10,000 fine and imprisonment for a period of not less than 3 months

 Image used for illustrative purpose.
 Photo: File